NubeIO/rubix-edge-bios/README.md

 ### How to Run

-- `go build -o rubix-edge-bios main.go && sudo ./rubix-edge-bios server --auth=false`
+- `go build -o rubix-edge-bios main.go && sudo ./rubix-edge-bios server --auth=false --device-type=amd64`
-- `go build -o rubix-edge-bios main.go && sudo ./rubix-edge-bios server --auth`
+- `go build -o rubix-edge-bios main.go && sudo ./rubix-edge-bios server --auth --device-type=amd64`

 ## How to Install

 - Download the artifacts from the release as per the device type
 - Unzip it
-- Hit command: `./rubix-edge-bios install`
+- Hit command: `./rubix-edge-bios install --device-type=amd64`